-The economic sections focus on impacts the proposed action would have on the economy of the affected CNMI islands and the prosperity of their people.
-Tinian is a small place where actions that would be insignificant elsewhere would have a critical impact on the population.
-Because only some economic impacts were quantifiable, determination of significance was carried out through consideration of quantitative and available qualitative (i.e., interview) information.
+The economic sections focus primarily on the impact the proposed action would have on the economy of the affected the CNMI islands and the prosperity of their people.
+Tinian is a small place where actions that would be insignificant elsewhere would have a more critical impact on the population.
+Only some of the economic impacts are precisely quantifiable, and so determination of significance was carried out through consideration of both the quantitative and available qualitative (i.e., interview) information.

-In the following analysis, quantifiable impacts and baseline trend projections were considered significant if they added 2% or more at any point in time to current levels, as determined by most recent available information.
+In the following analysis, those impacts that can be quantified, and for baseline trend projections that could be made, would be considered significant if they would add 2% or more at any point in time to the current levels, as determined by most recent available information.
 (The 2% value was selected to be consistent with the criteria used for the socioeconomic analyses of impacts on Guam in other volumes.)
-Quantifiable impacts related to jobs and dollars - the usual measures of prosperity - would be considered beneficial if they increase the expected level of jobs or dollars by 2% or more.
-Significance of unquantifiable impacts are based on the context and magnitude of the impact.
+Quantifiable impacts related to jobs and dollars - the usual measures of prosperity - would be considered to constitute a beneficial significant impact if they increase the expected level of jobs or dollars by 2% or more.